hfereidouni/DataScience/Milestone2/posts/FeatureEngineering1.markdown

 ![Question 3 (1)](images/FeatureEngineering1_Q2_10.png)
 ![Question 3 (2)](images/FeatureEngineering1_Q2_11.png)

 The histograms compare scoring with empty and non-empty nets, highlighting a clear difference in scoring distances.
-Goals against non-empty nets are typically scored from close range, whereas with empty nets, shooters have a higher chance of scoring from various distances across the court.
+Goals against non-empty nets are typically scored from close range, whereas with empty nets, shooters have a higher chance of scoring from various distances across the rink.

 ![Question 3 (3)](images/FeatureEngineering1_Q2_12.png)
 ![Question 3 (4)](images/DebuggingTool.png)